Deepansh007jain/NEWS-APP-FINAL/README.md

-# NEWS-APP-FINAL
+# News App

-This is the project of hackathon of COMPETE N COMPOSE
+This application is made by AD Tech Team .
+In this